This post may contain affiliate links. Please see my disclosure policy for details.

 Okay muggles, listen up!
 If you’re a Potterhead, there are many magical spots to experience Harry Potter in York that you can check out.

 Not only did J.K.
-Rowling use the medieval Shambles to concoct Diagon Alley in the books, but they also shot some scenes out of the movie here too.
+Rowling use the medieval Shambles to concoct Diagon Alley in the books, but they also filmed some scenes out of the movie here too.

 Even better, York has really taken on the Harry Potter theme.

 The Shambles is filled with famous stores like The Shop That Must Not Be Named, Boy Wizard and the Potions Cauldron.

 So, you can really feel like you’ve hopped through Platform 9 ¾, taken the Hogwart’s Express, and rocked up to Diagon Alley to park your broom, sip a butterbeer, or go wand shopping.

 In this muggles guide, I’m going to show you all the spots where you can find the magic of Harry Potter in York.

 So, don your robes, pack your wand, bring your familiar and Wingardium Levi-O-sa!